 Any new hobbies or interests that you’d like to take up?
 A friend of mine, at age 75, began making rugs.
 They’re beautiful.

 How about a “telephone apostolate?”
 Call people you know, often, and ask how they are, and share something you’ve read or heard.
 Opportunities to do this are always there.

-Think of it—at the end of our life, we’ll close our eyes, and then open them to look on the face of Jesus Christ!
+Think of it—at the end of our lives, we’ll close our eyes, and then open them to look on the face of Jesus Christ!

-Robert Browning has written a beautiful poem.
+Robert Browning wrote a beautiful poem.
 It goes this way:

 Grow old along with me!

 The last of life, for which the first was made: